michaelengel/xv6-riscv-fpga/README.md

 ## 01_hardware

+Check for icoboard into pcf file.
+I have used pmods from digilent for sdcard and uart.

 The hardware consists of three little boards available at Olimex Ltd.

 * iCE40HX8K-EVB: This development board contains the fpga chip iCE40HX8K plus a 512k Byte memory chip used as RAM.

 * Olimexino 32u4: This arduino like board is used

   1. as programmer, to upload the fpga bitstream file to the iCE40HX8K-EVB board.

   2. as UART bridge, to connect a terminal to the RISCV-V CPU running UNIX xv6.

   3. to power everything over USB through the UEXT cable, connect the solder jumper `3.3V_E1` on iCE40HX8K-EVB. (compare schematic of [iCE40HX8K-EVB](doc/iCE40HX8K-EVB_Rev_B.pdf))

 * SD-CARD: This little board holds an SD-Card containing the complete file system of UNIX xv6.